dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-overview.md

 Essentially, to use the Dapr Workflow building block, you write workflow code in your application using the Dapr Workflow SDK, which internally connects to the sidecar using a gRPC stream.
 This will register the workflow and any workflow activities, or tasks that workflows can schedule.

-Notice that the engine itself is embedded directly into the sidecar and implemented using the `durabletask-go` framework library.
+The engine itself is embedded directly into the sidecar and implemented using the [`durabletask-go`](https://github.com/microsoft/durabletask-go) framework library.
 This framework allows you to swap out different storage providers, including a storage provider created specifically for Dapr that leverages internal actors behind the scenes.
 Since Dapr Workflows use actors, you can store workflow state in variety of Dapr-supported state stores, like Redis, CosmosDB, etc.

 For more information about the architecture of Dapr Workflow, see the [workflow architecture]({{< ref workflow-architecture >}}) article.